emsig/emg3d/docs/paper.md

 a multigrid solver for 3D CSEM diffusion with tri-axial electrical anisotropy using a staggered grid [@Mulder:2006]; [@Mulder:2007].
-It can act as a solver on its own, or be used as a preconditioner for various Krylov subspace methods included the scientific Python library (SciPy).
+It can act as a solver on its own, or be used as a preconditioner for various Krylov subspace methods included in the scientific Python library (SciPy).
 Multigrid solvers can struggle to converge with strong grid-stretching or strong anisotropy.
-We implemented *semicoarsening* (coarsening the grid only in some coordinate directions) and *line relaxation* (solve for the values of a whole gridline simultaneously in some directions) inside the multigrid technique to deal with these issues [@Jonsthovel:2006].
+We implemented *semicoarsening* (coarsening the grid only in some coordinate directions) and *line relaxation* (solving for the values of a whole gridline simultaneously in some directions) inside the multigrid technique to deal with these issues [@Jonsthovel:2006].